KawanDev/Python-Basics/README.md

 # Python-Basics
-A very basic things for Python beginners
+A very basic project for Python beginners